Chinese Masterpieces

 Cong Vase

 This exquisite tribute vase is a finely crafted example of Ru-ware, distinguished by its exceptionally delicate moonlight white glaze, free of any agate within the glaze composition.
 The vase features two fire-gilded copper bands encircling both the rim and the base, characteristic of tribute wares commissioned for the Emperor and his court.
-Notably, the fire-gilded bands exhibit some signs of cleaning and show layers of reddish cuprite and green malachite corrosion, indicating its considerable age.
-Supplemental microscopic photographs corroborate the absence of agate in the glaze, and the observable cuprite and malachite corrosion on the gilded copper bands serves as a testament to the vase’s authenticity.
+Notably, the fire-gilded bands exhibit some signs of cleaning and show layers of reddish cuprite and green malachite corrosion, indicating their considerable age.
+Supplemental microscopic photographs corroborate the absence of agate in the glaze, and the observable cuprite and malachite corrosion on the gilded copper bands serve as a testament to the vase’s authenticity.
 This method of validation is recognized by experts as being more reliable than thermoluminescence (TL) testing, thereby ensuring the vase's status as a genuine artifact that cannot be fabricated.
 Additionally, the vase is marked with five diminutive spur marks, resembling the shape and size of sesame seeds.
 The tribute vase stands approximately 6 ¾ inches tall and originates from the surviving collection of Emperor Huizong's Northern Song Imperial Ru-ware. ppjrs

 (Click image to enlarge)